-Credits 0 Lab Hours 0 Lecture Hours 0
+Credits 0 Lab Hours 0 Lecture Hours 0 Tutoring Hours 0 Prerequisites Department Approval.
+Corequisites none

-Department Approval.

-ARE 435 S: Undergraduate Research in Architectural Engineering Studio
+ARE 435 S : Undergraduate Research in Architectural Engineering Studio

 In this course students will learn how to produce highly quality research about a novel topic mutually agreed between the instructor and the student related to the broad field of Architectural Engineering.
 The student and the faculty supervisor will complete and sign a research contract which includes a plan for the semester before the research begins.
 Students receive guidance and are mentored throughout the whole process.
 Students'92 progress is periodically assessed by the instructor and ultimately the students will produce a final report detailing their research results.
+Credits 3